nbigaouette/sorting/README.md

 ![Profiling](profiling.png "Profiling of the different algorithms")

+Note that the figure has error bars representing the standard deviation, which are not apparent on a log plot.
+The scale can be toggle between regular and log scale by pressing "l" from inside the matplotlib window.

 ## Notes
 Values are either swapped (using *std::swap()*) or moved (using *memmove()*).
 One has to make sure the array type used support these operations.
 Basic C++ types (integers, doubles, etc.) don't